eclipse-sumo/sumo/docs/web/docs/Developer/How_To/Device.md

 The suggested way for creating a new device is to create a new class by copying the files *src/microsim/devices/MSDevice_Example.{h,cpp}*.

-In ordert to compile the new class it must be added to **src/microsim/devices/Makefile.am** (on Linux) or added to project **z_libmicrosim_devices** (on Windows).
+In order to compile the new class it must be added to **src/microsim/devices/Makefile.am** (on Linux) or added to project **z_libmicrosim_devices** (on Windows).